-- I'm applying to MIT at the same time that I'm applying for the Fellowship.
-Will my both applications be evaluated together? - If I'm accepted by MIT and I choose to defer, can my Legatum Center Fellowship be deferred as well? - I have been accepted into a two-year graduate degree program.
+- I'm applying to MIT while applying for the Fellowship.
+Will both applications be evaluated together? - If I'm accepted by MIT and I choose to defer, can my Fellowship be deferred as well? - I have been accepted into a two-year graduate degree program.
 Is it better to apply to be a Fellow during my first year or my second year? - Are the Fellowship applications from incoming MIT students evaluated differently than those from current students? - I am a PhD student.
 When would be the best time for me to apply for a Fellowship?